inkVerb/VIP/501-shell/Lesson-06.md

 *Note:*

-- *the entire page did* ***not*** *reload, only the line "Replace me with AJAX"*
+- *the entire page did* ***not*** *reload, only the line "Replace me with AJAX" changed*
 - *AJAX worked on an .html page without any PHP*
-- *AJAX sourced a .txt file without any PHP*
+- *AJAX responded with a .txt file without any PHP*

-*Try a PHP counter to see if it actually reloads...*
+*Try a PHP counter to see if the page actually reloads...*

 ### AJAX with PHP

 | **2** :
 ```
 sudo cp core/06-ajax2.php web/ajax.php && \
-sudo cp core/06-ajaxsource2.php web/ajax_source.php && \
+sudo cp core/06-ajaxresponder2.php web/ajax_responder.php && \
 sudo chown -R www-data:www-data /var/www/html && \
-atom core/06-ajax2.php core/06-ajaxsource2.php && \
+atom core/06-ajax2.php core/06-ajaxresponder2.php && \
 ls web
 ```